 But our secondary views will be like this

 Neither of which would have been known to Neolithic people.
+(But see discussion in the comments.)

 Reading that convinced me immediately that the wayfinding researchers were correct in focusing on cardinal directions as opposed to overhead maps as the contrasting method to landmark navigation.
 I had been thinking vaguely that because one could draw an overhead map of an area in the dirt to explain it to someone else, it was therefore possible that even before maps, people had done so, perhaps mostly on a local scale.
 I see now this is ridiculously wrong on my part.